Satsujjinn/TalentScout/README.md

 PORT=4000
 ```

-If `MONGODB_URI` is missing, the backend will exit on startup.
-Create `backend/.env`
+If `MONGODB_URI` is not provided, the backend falls back to a local
+MongoDB instance at `mongodb://localhost:27017/talentScout`.
+You can override
-based on `backend/.env.example` and provide a valid MongoDB Atlas URI.
+this by creating `backend/.env` based on `backend/.env.example` and supplying
+a full MongoDB Atlas connection string.

 ### MongoDB Setup